kevincennis/TinyMusic/README.md

 ## Contributing

 Go for it.
 I wrote this in an afternoon, it could *probably* be improved.
-Pull requests are completely welcome.
+Pull requests are completely welcome, but please make sure that the test suite passes and that you conform to the [Idiomatic.js](https://github.com/rwaldron/idiomatic.js/) style guide.

 ## Issues